folinimarc/os_gis_sandbox/README.md

 That's it - if you want to start again, run the up command above again and you are good to go.

-> _Good to know:_ All your data and configurations (e.g. pgAdmin database
+> _Good to know:_
+> - All your data and configurations (e.g. pgAdmin database
 > connections) will be preserved.

-> _Good to know:_ If you want to reset the data for ALL containers, add -v to
+> - If you want to reset the data for ALL containers, add -v to
 > the docker compose down command.
 If you want to selectively reset the data,
 > open Docker Desktop and delete the respective volume in the volumes tab.
 Upon
 > running the next docker compose up command you have a nice clean reset.